vegaprotocol/documentation/docs/concepts/liquidity/provision.md

 #### Example

-An LP commits 100,000 USDT to the bond account for a BTC/USDT market.

-That LP has committed to providing 100,000 USDT worth of buy orders and sell orders.
+An LP has submitted a commitment and has an obligation to provide 100,000 USDT worth of buy orders and sell orders.

 If that LP places a BUY order of size 200 at price 500, they have a notional order value of 100,000 USDT.
 Therefore, they are meeting the obligation for buy orders.
 They would need to have 100,000 USDT available to cover this.